x448/safer-golangci-lint/README.md

 Use golangci-lint more securely in your CI workflow.

 ## Quick Start
-Copy safer-golangci-lint.yml into [your_github_repo]/.github/workflows/
+Step 1.
+Copy safer-golangci-lint.yml into [github_repo]/.github/workflows/

-Configure your .golangci.yml normally, as instructed in golangci-lint docs.
+Step 2.
+There's no step 2 if you like the default settings.

+You can use a config file (.golangci.yml) as described by the [golangci-lint](https://github.com/golangci/golangci-lint) project.

-## Upgrading to newer version of golangci-lint
+## Upgrading to newer version of golangci-lint than this project
 1. specify new version number in GOLINTERS_VERSION
 2. specify new hash of tarball in GOLINTERS_TGZ_HASH